‘STAR WARS: EPISODE IV – A NEW HOPE’

 The shock troops of the Galactic Empire are the Stormtroopers.
 These are like an evolution of the Clone Troopers in the ‘Star Wars’ prequels.
 There are quite a lot of them when Luke and company rescue Princess Leia on the Death Star.
 Han Solo even gets to gun at them with a loud scream in this! 😀

 The film’s cast also includes Phil Brown as Uncle Owen Lars and Shelagh Fraser (who I’ve seen in ITV’s ‘A Family at War’) as Aunt Beru Lars, who raised Luke Skywalker at a young age on Tatooine.
 If you’ve followed the prequels, this is where the Lars’ involvement in ‘Star Wars’ becomes significant.
+There’s also Don Henderson (who would later do the ‘Doctor Who’ story ‘Delta and the Bannermen’) as General Cassio Tagge.

 The climax of ‘A New Hope’ has Rebel X-wing starfighters fighting against the Imperial ships to destroy the Death Star weapon.
 It’s an impressive sequence of spaceship battles.
 Even Luke Skywalker gets to pilot an X-wing starfighter and destroys the Death Star weapon into smithereens.